pytube/pytube/README.rst

 Requirements
 ============

-- Python 2.6+ (2.7 or 3.4 recommended)
+- Python 2.6+ (2.7 or 3.4+ recommended)
-- PIP (for some installation methods)
+- pip (for some installation methods)
-- GIT (for some installation methods)
+- git (for some installation methods)

 Installation
 ============

-If you are on Mac OS X or Linux, chances are that one of the following two commands will work for you:
+If you're on Mac OS X or Linux, chances are that one of the following commands will work for you:

 Using PIP via PyPI